Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 2. Sanur Boardwalk

-Sanur beach has a very long coastline (around 7 km) and there’s a paved foot path all the way, so it’s perfect for a morning walk, jog, or bicycle ride.
+Sanur beach has a very long coastline (around 7 kilometers) and there’s a paved foot path all the way, so it’s perfect for a morning walk, jog, or bicycle ride.

 It’s a nice scenic path lined with fishing boats, hotel gardens, and beach restaurants, and you can occasionally get views of the Mount Agung volcano in the distance.